BananiumLabs/LaunchHacksSite/README.md

 # LaunchHacksSite

-Website for LaunchHacks I, taking place in February 2019.
+Website for LaunchHacks II, taking place in February 2019.

 This repository contains all past, present, and future websites for LaunchHacks, as well as the Live Site.